 In accordance with normal commercial practice the Foundation has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on Foundation business.
-The insurance provides cover up to £3,000,000 on any one claim and the cost for the period ended 31 August 2018 was £558.
-The cost of this insurance is included in the total insurance cost.
+The insurance provides cover up to £5,000,000 on any one claim.
+The cost of this insurance is not separately identifiable as it forms part of a combined commercial insurance policy the cost of which is included in the total insurance cost.